 Once you have these details, you can either:

 Prefer to use pen and paper?
-Just complete the Easy rollover instructions form and return it to us.
+Just complete the Consolidate your super form and return it to us.
 We’ll take it from there.

 If you have any insurance cover in your other funds, it’s likely that this cover will be cancelled when you close your account.
 So, before you combine your super, you should check you have enough cover within Mercy Super.